| What People Are Saying About 'Eighth Grade Bites'"A spooky mystery that's funny, gruesome, heartwarming, spellbinding,

 grade."~Katie MacAlister, New York Times-bestselling author

-"Heather Brewer has invented the most endearing of vampires
+of EVEN VAMPIRES GET THE BLUES "Heather Brewer has invented the most endearing of vampires

 in Vlad, an eighth grader juggling the woes of adolescence with the